kolasniwash/entsoe-etl-pipeline/README.md

 ## Accessing the data
 All data in this project is available publicly though the [ENTSOE Transparency portal](https://transparency.entsoe.eu/).
 It can be accessed by API or through downloadable CSVs.
 A sample of raw and processed data is available in the ```data/``` folder.

-### Data Cleaning and Preparation
-A description of the data cleaning steps and the functions developed is found in ```notebooks/data-cleaning-functions```.

 ## Architecture
 The current implementation runs the data cleaning and airflows task scheduler in a local environment and connects to AWS redshift to stage and create the warehouse.
 The diagram below describes the local architecture.
 <img src="img/local-schema-architecture.png" align="middle">